On this page:

 - availability of facilities associated with the land.

-A real estate agent would be misrepresenting the characteristics of a property if advertising ‘beachfront lots’ that do not front the beach.
+For example, a real estate agent would be misrepresenting the characteristics of a property if advertising ‘beachfront lots’ that do not front the beach.

 Employment and business activities